riceissa/issarice.com/wiki/product-reviews.md

 sellers, etc. These reviews are just my opinion as a consumer.

-I don't use any ratings for the reviews below, for three reasons: (1) in many cases have not used any other products in the same reference class, so I have nothing else to use for comparison; (2) I often have idiosyncratic preferences so I don't want my rating to feel like a universal judgment on the product as a whole; (3) sometimes when I buy
+I don't use any ratings for the reviews below, for three reasons: (1) in many cases I have not used any other products in the same reference class, so I have nothing else to use for comparison; (2) I often have idiosyncratic preferences so I don't want my rating to feel like a universal judgment on the product as a whole; (3) sometimes when I buy